esosedi/3166/README.md

 Main datafile is auto generated from free sources.

 Used sources:
+  1. geolocated.org – as primary source.
-  1. Geonames.org – as main information source
+  2. Geonames.org – as main information source
-  2. Wikipedia.org – as main information source
+  3. Wikipedia.org – as main information source
-  3. Esosedi.org – as main information source
+  4. Esosedi.org – as main information source
-  4. OpenStreetMap.org – as secondary source
+  5. OpenStreetMap.org – as secondary source
-  5. Whosonfirst-data – as external links for region information (as long Pelias return region code as WOF entity)
+  6. Whosonfirst-data – as external links for region information (as long Pelias return region code as WOF entity)

+All sources used as external dictionaries, for ability to link and merge data.
+Countries and states exists by themselves and have their own names.
+You dont have to refer to us, to wikipedia, to osm, geonames or everything else in cases you showing `our` list of countries.

+This is not `our` or `their` list.
+This is ground truth, and it cannot be licensed.

+Just obtain your own `reduces` version of big original file, and be happy.
+We are on the same planet.